luckunately/luckunately.github.io/PYHS250/reletivity/relativity.md

 Now the transformation keeps the speed of light constant.

-Actually this property should hold for all kind of function of velocity as long as the **same** function appears for both of them:
+Actually, this property should hold for all kinds of functions of velocity as long as the **same** function appears for both of them:
 $$
 x' = (x - ut) \cdot f(u) \\
 t' = (t - ux/c^2) \cdot f(u)
 $$
-Of course we need $f(u = 0) = 1$ so that the transformation does nothing when $u = 0$
+Of course, we need $f(u = 0) = 1$ so that the transformation does nothing when $u = 0$

 #### Light Clock experiment

-Consider 3 identical clock that ticks at the same rate by mesuring the times it takes for light to travel between two mirrors with a distance $L$ between.
+Consider 3 identical clocks that tick at the same rate by measuring the times it takes for light to travel between two mirrors with a distance $L$ between.

 ![Light Clock](./light_clock.jpg)